 At Camp Worth, we offer a wide range of helpful and educational programs to help your child thrive in spite of their diagnosis.
 Our treatment programs include:

-- Applied behavioral analysis program
+- Counseling and behavioral analysis program

 - Medication management program